 - Over this time period, the market realized an average percentage return of 7%.
 So why can’t you withdraw 7% instead of 4%?
 Because purchasing power decreases over time due to inflation (at an average of 3%).
 Therefore: 7% return – 3% inflation = 4%.

 - Formulas and economic concepts:

 - Investment assets contain a personal portfolio consisting of a mix of securities.
-The study concluded that 50% stocks and 50% bonds is optimal, but any ratio of steady growth securities (index funds, mutual funds) work as well.
+The study concluded that 50% stocks and 50% bonds is optimal, but any ratio of steady growth securities (index funds, mutual funds) works as well.

 - Compound interest: since you are reinvesting your net investment yield back into the market, the market will statistically preserve your purchasing power.

-- Due to the Law of Large Numbers, statistically you can use the 4% rule and have a confidence success rate of 96%.
+- Due to the Law of Large Numbers, statistically, you can use the 4% rule and have a confidence success rate of 96%.
 Why?
 Because of the incredibly large sample size against the population.

 *Law of Large Numbers definition: the larger the observable sample size used in a statistical study, the closer you can guarantee an outcome.
 This is regardless of variables and random events.

 *Confidence rate definition: how certain you can rely upon the results of a statistical study due to its integrity of sample data and methodology.

 We went back to Brad for his take on the Trinity Study.